 Bali aims for big spenders as Chinese tourists slowly return

-BALI – Business may be at only a fraction of the levels reached three years ago, but Mr Putu Darmaya, founder of tour and resort operator Caspla Bali is confident that a tourism recovery is finally at hand.
+Business may be at only a fraction of the levels reached three years ago, but Mr Putu Darmaya, founder of tour and resort operator Caspla Bali, is confident that a tourism recovery is finally at hand.

-For Mr Putu, 46, who had mostly relied on Chinese tourists for his business that offers day trips and stays on Nusa Penida, a nearby island south-east of Bali, Beijing’s decision was nothing less than a stay of execution.
+For Mr Putu, 46, who had mostly relied on Chinese tourists for his business that offers day trips and stays on Nusa Penida, an island south-east of Bali, Beijing’s decision was nothing less than a stay of execution.

 “If the Covid-19 restrictions had gone on much longer, we would have gone bankrupt,” Mr Putu told The Straits Times.

-In better days before the pandemic, he employed 200 staff and had in 2019 taken out a 50 billion rupiah (S$4.4 million) bank loan to add boats and expand his 26-room resort on Nusa Penida.
+In better days before the pandemic, he employed 200 people.
+Also, in 2019, he had taken out a 50 billion rupiah (S$4.4 million) bank loan to add boats and expand his 26-room resort on Nusa Penida.
 He is now preparing to ramp up business again.

 “Even though it is a small number of travellers, I’ve started calling my workers to come back to work.”